 - Botania has the flugel tiaria that provides creative flight, and

 - astral sorcery has a ritual that provides creative flight within an area.
-These are late game.
+These are later game.

-- The Meka Suit in mekanism gives a much better creative flight experience than the jetpack, and is very late-game.
+- The Meka Suit in mekanism gives a much better creative flight experience than the jetpack, and is about as late-game as it gets.

 21. Power with Powah!